 Welcome to our home turf production factory in Victoria, BC.
-Located on the same site as our HQ, warehouse, ecologyst films' studio, and very soon a shoppable showroom for our community to visit.
+Located on the same site as our HQ, warehouse, ecologyst films' studio, and a shoppable showroom for our community to visit.
 A move in early 2021 from a small-scale factory on Fort Street into this beautiful heritage space at 2110 Store Street will allow our friends and guests to come and see where their clothing is being made.

 We're a clothing brand that actually makes clothing.
 All our clothing is made in North America, but we're championing bringing it all back closer to home, to our factory, with barely a few metres between where the clothing is made and where its shipped or purchased from.